 Calgary traffic court

-Calgary traffic matters are typically heard at the Calgary Courts Centre.
-The first appearance sets the matter — either for trial, for resolution discussions, or for another step.
-For most provincial tickets, a representative can appear on the driver's behalf without the driver attending.
+Calgary provincial traffic matters are typically heard at the Calgary Courts Centre at 601 - 5 Street SW, in the downtown core within walking distance of the 7 Avenue C-Train stations.
+The first appearance sets the matter — either for trial, for resolution discussions, or for another procedural step.
+For most provincial tickets a representative can appear on the driver's behalf without the driver attending.

 What we work on for Calgary drivers